 Serving customers should be everyone's job at your organization.
-Whether your providing customers with the latest tech products, outstanding support services, or an efficient ecommerce experience, their satisfaction should be every employee's goal.
+Whether you provide customers with the latest tech products, outstanding customer support, or an efficient eCommerce experience, their satisfaction should be every employee's goal.

 While all of your employees should put the customer first, there's usually one or more teams dedicated to supporting immediate customer needs and maintaining customer satisfaction.
 Their job ensures customers are happy with your products and will recommend your brand to others.
 These frontline employees act as a primary support resource and help users achieve their goals.

 On a customer service team, this role is called a customer service representative.
-In this post, let's explain what a customer service rep does and show you what a job description looks like for this role.
+In this post, you'll learn what a customer service rep does and what a job description looks like for this role.

 Customer Service Representative

 The customer service rep tends to be an entry-level position.
-However, depending on the size and age of your company, this role could hold significant weight.
-Once customer service reps master this position, they can move into other service, support, or customer success roles, following a loose customer service career path.
+However, depending on the size and age of your company, this role can grow into a more senior-level role Once a customer service rep masters this role, they can move into other service, support, or customer success roles for the rest of their career.

 As mentioned before, customer service reps respond to customer requests and solve problems.
 They use their innate knowledge of the company and the organization's internal resources, like a knowledge base, to help customers achieve their goals.